 9. They are vocal and proactive

 You want to hire freelancers that are proactive with their work.
 Freelancers do not have anyone reviewing their work constantly, or anyone to bounce ideas off easily.
 Having someone who speaks their mind, even in an environment full of new team members, ensures constant ideation and builds a strong feedback loop to iterate on ideas.

 Most of the time you hire freelancers with skills that you do not possess in the organisation too.
-It is likely that these people are the ones who know best about their trade, and you would want them to share their knowledge and share their thoughts on how you could solve a particular problem.
+It is likely that these people are the ones who know best about their trade.
+You surely would want them to share their knowledge and share their thoughts on how you could solve a particular problem.
 Having someone who is vocal and proactive will ensure you get the most of their skills and time.

 10. Know that they are human too

 While you only work with freelancers for a short amount of time, that does not mean you want to “get the most” out of them.
 Remember that freelancers are human too and their work is equally important to the work done by your team internally.

 Be respectful of their opinions even if they seem divergent to the perspective your team or company has.
 That’s why you hired them in the first place: to get an outsider’s expertise and perspective.
 Be respectful of their time too.
 Don’t be tardy with your internal timeline and yet expect your freelancers to still deliver on time.
 Give them enough head’s up so that they can plan their day and life.
 You are not their only client, and they have a life to live outside of their work.

 These tips are meant to help you generate better output from working with freelancers.
 By output, we do not just mean deliverables, but also working experience with these talents.
 Freelancers can be a very valuable repository of expertise, advice and skills, and they can help you save cost.
 But that is only possible if you are able to build a long-term relationship with them and help them understand how your business works and what you need from them.